marinescudan/fake-or-real/content/en/questions/8-geller.en.md

 The video is actually showing the filming of a movie, taken out of context and presented as immigrants vandalising a car.
 As it is posted in a blog that consistently publishes anti-immigrant posts, the audience of the blog might be people who are already primed to believe this misrepresentation.

 The link that leads to a YouTube video is also embedded in a channel that consistently pushes such false narratives.
-Their use of the European Union logo in the YouTube channel also lends a certain legitimacy and encourages trust for many viewers.